In my work with families, I get a number of questions that center around the theme of growth.

 In girls, the body prepares for the important job of menstruation by laying down body fat in the area of the tummy.

 It’s considered a normal transformation for girls to gain weight, particularly in the stomach.
+So don’t fret too much if you notice your daughter is gaining weight in that area.

 For girls, puberty starts around age 10, and height takes off.
 You can see this happening on your child’s growth chart.
 When girls get taller, they tend to lose that belly and may thin out over time.